Uzbekistan

 Medication

-You should carry a doctor’s prescription if you travel with prescription medicines and declare them on your customs declaration form.
+Bring a doctor’s prescription if you travel with prescription medicines and declare them on your customs declaration form.
 Some non-prescription medicines in the UK cause problems on entry into Uzbekistan, including codeine.
-Possession can lead to civil or criminal proceedings if you do not have a prescription, or if you’re carrying more than you need for the visit and do not declare them on arrival.
-Issues have most frequently been reported at land borders.
+Possession can lead to civil or criminal proceedings if you have not declared them on arrival.
+Travellers at land borders are more likely to face problems.